-BP: What next for shamed oil giant?Posted on: 08 October 2010 by Gerald Lewis
+BP: What next for shamed oil giant?Posted by Gerald Lewis

 The BP brand is now irrevocably sullied in the US.
 It isn't just the company that is suffering, though, as blameless independent retailers are tarred by the same brush.

 If I had written that a year ago it would have made no sense, but now it's a metaphor for the value of a brand and the perils of failing to maintain its integrity.
 Tiger turned out not to be as advertised.
 Toyota tried to cover up their problems.
 And you know the BP story.
 In fact, many of you are living with it.

 The problem with a great brand that falls off its pedestal is that, like Humpty Dumpty, it is very difficult to put back together again.

 Great brands can survive serious problems by acknowledging them fully and taking immediate drastic actions to correct them.
 An example happened 28 years ago, when seven people in the Chicago area died after taking Extra Strength Tylenol capsules.
 The painkillers had been pilfered from local stores, laced with cyanide and returned to the shelves.
 Before the cause was established, Johnson & Johnson halted production of all Tylenol products, recalled over $100 million worth of Tylenol that was in circulation, advertised warnings in the national media and, after the problem was resolved, exchanged all Tylenol already purchased by the public.

 Typical of the press coverage at the time, the Washington Post wrote: "Johnson & Johnson has effectively demonstrated how a major business ought to handle a disaster."